-3-1-514.
+- 3-1-514.
 Program Evaluation.
 The faculty shall participate in a systematic process of continuous curriculum evaluation and revision.
-Institutions are encouraged to consider curriculum changes designed to serve students' needs that may be determined by community surveys or other fact-finding procedures relating to educational or employer needs.
+Institutions are encouraged to consider curriculum changes designed to serve students' needs that may be determined by community surveys or other fact-finding procedures relating to educational or employer needs. - 3-1-515.
+Specialized Accreditation.
+If a program is accredited by a specialized accreditor recognized by the U.S. Department of Education or the Council on Higher Education Accreditation, the Chief Executive Officer of the institution shall attest to ACICS and provide documentation that it is in compliance with the standards of the specialized accreditor. - 3-1-516.

-3-1-515.
 Course and Program Measurement.
 The Council recognizes that institutions must provide for their students a learning environment in which achievement is encouraged.
 It further recognizes the legitimacy of both traditional (e.g., lecture/laboratory/practicum) and nontraditional (e.g., distance education or independent study) educational delivery methods.
 A framework for transfer of credit and consistent application of academic credit awards should apply to all of these varied forms of educational delivery.